Employers' liability insurance

 Frequently asked questions

 Your employers’ liability cover must extend to wherever your employees are working, and this includes their homes.
-Most policies include this cover automatically, but it is important to check the details of your policy with your insurer.
+Most policies should include this cover automatically, but check the details of your policy with your insurer.

-Public liability insurance covers against allegations of injury or illness suffered by third parties (such as members of the public or clients), or damage to third party property, as a result of your negligence.
-Importantly, public liability insurance doesn't cover your employees.
+Public liability insurance covers against allegations of injury or illness suffered by third parties (such as members of the public or clients), or damage to third party property, because of your negligence.
+Public liability insurance doesn't cover your employees.

 Employer's liability insurance, however, covers against allegations of injury or illness suffered by employees arising from their employment with you.